Prepare for the holiday shopping surge

 3. Have a mobile-first mentality

-Using a DXI solution like FullStory, build a segment of users who experienced your site or app on a mobile device.
+In your digital experience analytics solution, build a segment of users who experienced your site or app on a mobile device.
 From there, construct a conversion funnel to reflect seasonal deals.
 This could be the checkout flow to examine mobile conversions.
-Or build out a funnel to the highly marketed deals, store hours or contact us page.
+Or build out a funnel to the highly marketed deals, store hours, or contact us page.

 To make the most of replay analysis, follow these steps: